by Donna Young, DTM, Recognition Chair

 Little did I know, I had been the beneficiary of Toastmaster’s mentoring.
 I didn’t understand how mentoring worked before working through this Pathways module.

-Which brings me to my latest Pathway’s project, an Introduction to Mentoring.
+This brings me to my latest Pathway project, an Introduction to Mentoring.
 Apparently, there is a difference between MENTORING and COACHING and I didn’t know it.

 - A Mentor supports a PROTÉGÉ over a LONG PERIOD of time to reach BROAD GOALS.